 - Weekly homework is set by class teachers and typically includes home reading and learning content previously taught in class. - Parents assist with listening to children read and changing home readers. - Written progress reports are provided twice a year, at the end of each semester.
 At the end of Terms 1 & 3, parent teacher interviews are offered to discuss student progress in person. - Parents' and Citizens' Association meets every month - Special school events (eg Sports days, excursions) are advertised in the newsletter and in-class notes sent home from the teacher. - Volunteer in class support Teachers often request help in the classroom with different activities.
-This is a great way to get directly involved in classroom learning and for parents' to assist in their child's education.
-The Caves has volunteers who participate in the classroom on a regular basis. - Monthly newsletter This is a regular communication tool to parents and members of the community. - Tuckshop parent volunteers are requested for help in the school tuckshop which is held on Wednesdays each week. - Information sessions classroom teachers offer information sessions to parents usually at the commencement of each school year, but also when other needs arise; for example when children are going on camp. - Transport Parents are sometimes asked to provide transport for certain excursions. - Bookclub Volunteer parents organise and distribute bookclub
+This is a great way to get directly involved in classroom learning

 ^{# &#}x27;Agree' represents the percentage of respondents who Somewhat Agree, Agree or Strongly Agree with the statement.
-DW = Data withheld to ensure confidentiality.